 It is always said that this bulb pendant lamp from Metalarte is from the 1970s, but that is what everybody also says about the Ingo Maurer lamp (below).
-It is more likely from the 1980s, given the similar yellow color.
+It is more likely from the 1980s, given the similar yellow colour.

 Many companies produced similar pendant lamps.
 Another one can be found here on Vintageinfo.
 Artemide produced the Arianna pendant lamp.
 A design by Piero Brombin.
 It appears in the 1976 StudioA catalogue.
 However, the 1980s pendant lamp designed by Ingo Maurer became the most well known.
 Probably because he already designed the table and floor lamp in 1966.

 The Metalarte company was founded in 1932 in Cannoveles, some 30 km/19 mi from Barcelona in Catalonia, Spain.
 In the 1960s and 1970s it renewed its catalogue and started working with external designers and companies.
 For instance, they sold lamps produced by Louis Poulsen from Denmark and Arteluce and Stilnovo from Italy.
 Today the company is part of the Luxonia group.
 Together with the Troll and Sagelux brands.